Dr. Marjorie Decleir

 About Me

 My name is Marjorie Decleir.
-I was born and raised in Belgium.
-It was at the age of 16 that I discovered my interest for science and astronomy in particular, while attending evening courses at a public observatory.
-This encouraged me to study Physics and Astronomy at Ghent University, where I obtained my Master's degree in 2015.
-I pursued my passion for astronomy and did a PhD at the same University, as an FWO (Research Foundation - Flanders) fellow.
+I discovered my interest in science and astronomy in particular while attending courses at the public observatory in Bruges (Belgium).
+This emphasizes the importance of public outreach to encourage the future generation to pursue science careers.
+I obtained a Master's degree in Physics and Astronomy and a PhD in Astronomy as an FWO (Research Foundation - Flanders) fellow at Ghent University.
 I worked with Prof. Ilse De Looze and Prof. Maarten Baes as my supervisors.
-After graduating in november 2019, my husband and I moved to the United States, and I started my first postdoc position at Space Telescope in Baltimore, MD.
+After graduating in 2019, my husband and I moved to the United States, and I started my first postdoc position at the Space Telescope Science Institute (STScI) in Baltimore (MD, USA), working with Dr. Karl Gordon.
 Since December 2023, I am an ESA (European Space Agency) Research Fellow at STScI, where I am part of the ISM* group.
+My research focusses on the properties of interstellar dust in the Milky Way and other nearby galaxies.
+I strongly believe in the power of a diverse and inclusive team.

 Research